 “While all the benefits of the DASH diet can result in an improvement in health, my main point in this blog is about sodium intake.
 Per the NHLBI, the DASH eating plan is much lower in sodium (salt) than the typical American diet.

 “The DASH research showed that an eating plan containing 2,300 milligrams (mg) of sodium per day lowered blood pressure.
 An eating plan containing only 1,500 mg of sodium per day even further lowered blood pressure.”

 How a Dash of MSG Can Help

-In fact, when MSG is used in combination with a small amount of table salt, it can reduce the total sodium in a recipe by 20 to 40 percent – while still maintaining the desired flavor.
+In fact, when MSG is used in combination with a small amount of table salt, it can reduce the total sodium in a recipe by up to 40 percent – while still maintaining the desired flavor.

 So if you decide to give the DASH diet/dietary lifestyle a try, don’t forget that a small amount of MSG may go a long way in helping reduce sodium intake while keeping foods appetizing.
 For some guidance on how a dash of MSG can enhance the flavor of healthy foods, here are some food preparation guidelines to follow.

 Want to learn more?
 Read “New Scientific Research: Adding MSG Helps Reduce Sodium While Maintaining Good Taste” and “MSG is Beneficial in a Reduced Sodium Diet.”